toTheMoon247/lug/README.md

 Farm model is a model of a vertical form.
 It provides the controller info about the farm.
 The farm model holds 2D list of the beds.
 The farm also holds a DiGraph(python implemantation of directional graph).
-The purpose of holding a directional graph is to help in finding paths in the farm regarding the water flow.
+The purpose of holding a directional graph is to help in finding water flow paths in the farm.

 ## Node Model
 Node model is modeling a bed in a vertical farm.
 The model provides the controller information about the bed status such as: water_level, valve_state etc.